Keyshia Cole: 2010–2013: Calling All Hearts and Woman to Woman

 In September 2011, Cole began work on her fifth studio album, with a planned February 2012 release date for the then‑untitled record.
 That album, Woman to Woman, was released on November 19, 2012.
 In the United States, the album debuted at number 10 on the Billboard 200 chart, moving 96,000 copies in its first week and securing the number two spot on the Top R&B/Hip‑Hop Albums chart.
 The lead single from the album, "Enough of No Love" (featuring Lil Wayne), reached number 84 on the US Billboard Hot 100 and number seven on the Hot R&B/Hip-Hop Songs chart, marking her 12th top-ten entry on that chart.
 The album's second single, "Trust and Believe", peaked at number 32 on the Hot R&B/Hip-Hop Songs chart.
 Both singles were accompanied with music videos directed by Benny Boom.
 Woman to Woman showcased a production roster that consisted of Darhyl Camper, Harmony Samuels, Rodney Jerkins, T-Minus, Vidal, and Wonda, while its guest features included recording artists Lil Wayne, Meek Mill, Ashanti, Elijah Blake, and Robin Thicke.

 Prior to the album's release, Cole's life and recording process were chronicled in the BET reality television series Keyshia & Daniel: Family First, which ran for eight episodes from October 9 to December 4, 2012, documenting her studio sessions, family dynamics, and relationship with then‑husband Daniel Gibson; the series averaged over one million viewers per episode in its initial run.
 Cole's second headlining concert tour, the Woman to Woman Tour, began in March 2013, in support of Woman to Woman.
-In October 2013, Cole released the music video for the album's third and final single, "I Choose You", directed by Ethan Lader.
+In October 2013, Cole released the music video for the album's third and final single, "I Choose You".